+ -

 Benefits from the Hadith

-6. It is prohibited to offer prayer at graves, even if no mosque is built there.
+4. It is prohibited to perform prayer at the graves, even if no mosque is built there, except for prayer for a dead person upon whom the funeral prayer has not been offered.